heitornobrega/job-insights/README.md

 The data used in this project has been extracted from the Glassdoor website and obtained through Kaggle, a platform providing datasets for data scientists.

 ## Skills Developed
-- Using the Python interactive terminal
+- Python interactive terminal
-- Utilizing conditional and looping structures
+- Conditional and looping structures
-- Utilizing built-in Python functions
+- Built-in Python functions
 - Handling exceptions
-- Performing file manipulation
+- File manipulation
-- Writing functions
+- Function writing
 - Writing tests with Pytest
 - Writing and importing your own modules